skmishraRoot/Network_Security/Snortsetup.md

 First let's check snort manual to learn more about its options and other interseting arguments.

 	man snort
-type this command and checkout the results for interesting comments.
+type this command and checkout the results for interesting arguments.
 For this documentation we are focusing on setting up snort as IDS.